witekbobrowski/humblecritic/README.md

 $ humblecritic -l https://www.humblebundle.com/books/functional-programming-books
 ```

+Add `--json output.json` to export scraped data to json.

 ## Contents

 I've tried to break down the logic to modules so I can easily extend the functionality in the future (ex. by supporting game bundles and getting reviews from metacritic.com).